 These copycat Girl Scout thin mint cookies have soft, chewy mint chocolate centers that are coated in a creamy mint chocolate.
 They’re super easy to make and taste absolutely fantastic straight from the refrigerator!

 You can also enjoy them straight from the freezer, but give them maybe 10 minutes to warm up to room temperature a little before biting into one.
+And while I love and fully support the Girl Scouts, I must say this homemade version gives theirs a good run for the money!

 Here’s the list of ingredients you’ll need to make these homemade thin mint cookies.